spring-projects/spring-framework/CONTRIBUTING.md

  */
 ```

-## Prepare your commit
+## Prepare Your Commit

 ### Submit JUnit test cases for all behavior changes

-Search the codebase to find related unit tests and add additional @Test methods
+Search the codebase to find related tests and add additional `@Test` methods
-within.
-It is also acceptable to submit test cases on a per JIRA issue basis,
+as appropriate.
+It is also acceptable to submit test cases on a per JIRA issue
-e.g.
+basis, for example:

 ```java
 package org.springframework.beans.factory.support;